-The coffee culture in Australia has been flourishing in the last several years.
-Riding along the success of this movement are the coffee businesses.
-From roasters to coffee shops, every day is a good day to be selling coffee for everyone.
-However, there is one industry that is also blooming despite being overlooked by many roasters — the coffee capsule business.
+The coffee culture in Australia has been flourishing over the last several years.
+Riding along the success of this movement are coffee businesses.
+From roasters to coffee shops, every day is a good day to be selling coffee.
+However, there is one segment of the industry that is blooming despite being overlooked by many roasters — the coffee capsule business.

 In this day and age where handcrafted coffee has become the focus of many coffee shops and latte art posts reign supreme on Instagram, more and more coffee companies are finding it profitable to sell their coffee in capsule form.
 And they’re onto something.
 Let us explain.

 Aussies love quality coffee.
 As a matter of fact, we are seen as advocates in the third wave coffee movement (aka the appreciation for specialty coffee prepared via manual brewing methods).
 Coffee as a way of life in Australia is shaping the way cafes are designed in different major cities across the globe.
 What comes as a surprise though is that Australians favour instant coffee over whole-bean or freshly ground coffee.
 That’s right.
 Current coffee trends indicate that almost 75% of coffee consumption per year is instant coffee.

 Coffee is the most consumed beverage in the world.
 Particularly, there is great demand for single-serve coffee.
 To be even more specific, the global demand is for coffee in one-time use and disposable canisters.
 The design of the coffee capsule easily meets these criteria.
 It simplifies coffee: one capsule quickly yields to one perfect cup of coffee without creating a lot of mess.
 It’s a very appealing concept in the fast-paced nature of the world today.

 Coffee capsules are popular with consumers globally because of their convenience and variety.
 People like their coffee, and even the process of making it, to be portable.
 They want to be able to make their favourite cup wherever they go and with minimal effort.
 A coffee capsule allows them to do this.